Disclaimer

 Home Economies Malaysia Econ...

-Malaysia is the fifth-largest economy in Southeast Asia and the 36th-largest in the world.
-It is a newly industrialised market economy that is relatively open despite being state-oriented.
-The Malaysian economy has been steadily growing over the past years.
+Malaysia is among the top 20 fastest-growing economies in Asia.
+It is a newly industrialised market economy that has been steadily growing over the past years; only the COVID-19 pandemic dented the growth curve.

-The country saw its gross domestic product (GDP) growth rising by 4.3% in 2019 after growing 4.8% in 2018.
-This was backed by several factors, including improvement in its labour market, sufficient spending on infrastructure, a pro-cyclical budget, and growing global demand for oil and gas, and electronics.
+The country’s gross domestic product (GDP) growth rose by 4.3% in 2019 after growing 4.8% in 2018.
+This was backed by several factors, including improvement in its labour market, sufficient spending on infrastructure, a pro-cyclical budget, and growing global demand for oil, gas, and electronics.

-Unfortunately, the Covid-19 pandemic, coupled with declining government expenditure and lower public and private investments, halted Malaysia’s growth trend in 2020 and caused the economy to contract.
+The Covid-19 pandemic, coupled with declining government expenditure and lower public and private investments, halted Malaysia’s growth trend and caused the economy to contract.
 The impact of the pandemic pushed the economy into negative territory, recording a 5.6% contraction in 2020.

 In 2021, GDP growth rebounded to 3.1% and a year later GDP rose to a 22-year record high of 8.7%.

-However, in 2023, the country’s economic growth rate fell to 4%, influenced by a mix of domestic economic difficulties and global uncertainties.
-Looking ahead to 2024 and 2025, the International Monetary Fund (IMF) anticipates the country’s GDP to expand by 4.3% and 4.4%, respectively.
+However, in 2023, the country’s economic growth rate fell to 3.7%, influenced by a mix of domestic economic difficulties and global uncertainties.
+Looking ahead to 2024 and 2025, the International Monetary Fund (IMF) anticipates the country’s GDP to expand by 4.4%.

 Malaysia